orcfax/docs/docs/developer-manual/consume.md

 # Consume fact statements

 A fact statement is a datum that the Orcfax network publishes to a Cardano blockchain transaction.
-This This datum can then be used as an input to Cardano smart contracts and dApps.
+This datum can then be used as an input to Cardano smart contracts and dApps.

 ## UTxO model